jmarrec/QtInternationalization/README.md

 2. Open qt `linguist`.
 You can load **both** translation files at the same time to get more context.
 Add your translation, save with <kbd>Ctrl</kbd> + <kbd>Enter</kbd>

 ![Qt Linguist, adding spanish translation](doc/Add_spanish_translation.png)

+You can see PR #1 for the actual code changes I did.